Do You Qualify?

 Like the rest, your eligibility will entirely depend on you.

-As with any other financial plan, you should not make any rushed decisions when it comes to equity release, especially without a complete understanding of how it works, and the expected requirements.
-So, before you decide that it is what you need in your life right now, be sure to research it, consult your financial adviser, consider your options and then make an informed decision.
+As with any other financial plan for more information about the benefits, you should not make any rushed decisions when it comes to equity release, especially without a complete understanding of how it works, and the expected requirements.
+So, before you decide that it is what you need in your life right now, be sure to research it, consult your financial adviser, so they can find the right plan for you, consider your options and then make an informed decision.

 How much money could you release?